CLEP / Analyzing and Interpreting Literature

 1. How the settlers had to overthrow the British

-2. The wonders of nature in America
+2. The difficulty of settling in America

-3. The difficulty of settling in America
+3. The wonders of nature in America

 4. The poverty in the cities